Credit Cards for Rich People: 6 Best Premium Cards in 2026

 • Capital One Venture X ($395): Even moderate travelers come out ahead because the $300 credit + 10,000-mile bonus exceed the fee

 If you do not travel and do not eat out often, the cards above are negative-value purchases.
+Even the best credit cards for fair credit come out ahead on cash basis.
 A no-fee 2% cashback card like the Wells Fargo Active Cash returns more cash on a typical $30,000 annual spend.

 Status cards vs. utility cards